10 Pro Tips - Saltwater Fly Fishing from a Panga

 7. Ready position

 Have about 10-15 feet of fly line out of the tip top of your rod and hold the fly in hand.
 This seem like a lot of line, but this is where the wind will help you.
 The wind will usually keep that much line in the air.
 It also helps to hold your rod tip higher to keep your line out of the water.
 With 10-15 feet of line outside the tip top, it allows you to load the rod more quickly, with fewer false casts.
 With 10 feet out the front of your rod tip, your first false cast will go 30 feet and should be enough to load your rod.
-Make sure you aren’t standing on your line, and your line is clear.
-Also check that your have your casting hand also holding the line ready to start your cast, and finally have the fly in your non-casting hand.
+Make sure you aren’t standing on your line, and your line is clear and downwind of you.
+Also check that you have your casting hand holding the line ready to start your cast, and finally have the fly in your non-casting hand.

 8. Understand the clock

 Your guides will most likely spot fish and give you a distance and a position on the clock.
 Two O'Clock 50 feet.
 12:00 is always the way the bow of the boat is pointing even if it is moving, 3:00 is 90 degrees to the right and 9:00 is 90 degrees to the left.
 And because you have already confirmed the guide’s distances, you know where to look.
 Always try to see the fish before you cast.
 This will allow you to lead the fish and have fewer blow ups from landing your fly on their heads.
 If you are having a hard time seeing them, point with your rod where you think the guide is telling you to look and adjust from there.
 Your guide should tell you more right, more left.
 But point with your rod if you have any doubt.

 9. Start the cast

 When you have found the fish and they are within casting range, start your cast.
 Start your back cast with your fly in hand.
 Don’t drop the fly in the water first.
 Go right into your back cast.
 And because you have 10-15 feet of line out the tip of your rod already, your first back cast will already be 30-35 feet.
 Try to shoot all 50-60 feet of line with 3 false casts or fewer.
 This usually means shooting line on your forward cast as well as your back cast.
 Practice this at home.